lina2761991/Coursera-Data-Structures-University-of-California-San-Diego-certificate1-Algorithmics-Toolbox/README.md

 the steps to follow :<br/>

 	* verify that you didn't exceed the constraints <br/>
 	* Design some general test(s) for which you know the correct answer.
 Don’t look at your<br/>
 	code’s answer for this test before you figure out what the answer should be with a pen and paper.<br/>
 	* If you got a time limit exceeded error measures how long your program works for the larger inputs.
 The following functions help measure the CPU time since 		the start of the program<br/>

 python time.clock() returns the floating-point value in seconds.<br/>

 Measure the time for small tests, medium tests, and large tests.
-You may encounter one of<br/>
-the possible outcomes: <br/>
+You may encounter one of the possible outcomes: <br/>
 – Your program works for small and medium tests in time, but for larger tests, it is more than 10 times slower than needed (or just hangs for the large tests).
 In that case you probably have complexity issues.
 You may want to: <br/>
 	∗ Measure the time parts of the program take separately (for example, how much time reading the input/printing the output take)<br/>
 	∗ Compute the actual number of operations your algorithm and its parts do and see if it is as expected.<br/>
 	∗ Check if you pass references to your functions (only applies to c++, in java and python is always referenced)<br/>

 if __name__ == '__main__' in python meaning =>  It Allows You to Execute Code When the File Runs as a Script, but Not When It’s Imported as a Module<br/>